 - Growler Fender Deletes for Onewheel™

-What do Growler stands for
+What Growler stand for

 Growler is a play on the word “Pint”, the name of the smaller Onewheel.
 A Growler of beer, large 64 oz (1.89L) jug of beer.
 A pint of beer equals 16 oz (473 ml).

 The Growler is wider and longer than the Pint with the XR footpads, but shorter making it more responsive and more nimble than an XR.
-The shorter rails and a narrower tire provides the Growler greater turning leverage and improved response, providing a feel more like the Pint.
+The shorter rails and a narrower tire provide the Growler greater turning leverage and improved response, providing a feel more like the Pint.
 From a riding perspective, the ride experience is more similar to the Pint than the XR.

-- Low end torque and snap of the Pint
+- Low-end torque and snap of the Pint

 - Fun/playful/carvy feeling of the Pint

 - XR range